-11.5.1 Logistic Support Chief (General Manager Public Works)
+11.5.1 Logistic Support Chief General Manager Public Works

-A Logistics Support Chief is responsible for the development and implementation of the logistic plans in support of the Incident Action Plan (IAP).
-The Support Chief supervised the operation of the Supply, Facilities and Ground Support Units and Water Sectors.
+A Logistic Support Chief is responsible for the development and implementation of the logistic plans in support of the Incident Action Plan (IAP).
+The Logistic Support Chief supervises the operation of the Supply, Facilities and Ground Support Units and Water Sectors.
 Further responsibilities include:

-- Determine facilities activated in the support of the incident. - Determine the ground support and transportation needs. - Determine resources ordering needs and process. - Ensure proper methods of inspections for contracted equipment and resources used. - Provide summary of the supplies, facilities, and ground support needs during the Emergency Operation Centre (EOC) meetings. - Obtaining, maintaining, and accounting for essential personnel, equipment, and supplies beyond those immediately accessible by the Operations Section. - Providing incident telecommunication/information technology services and resources. - Setting up and maintaining incident facilities. - Providing support transportation. - Initiate the evacuation set up of the facilities.
+- Determine facilities activated in the support of the incident - Determine the ground support and transportation needs - Determine resources ordering needs and process - Ensure proper methods of inspections for contracted equipment and resources used - Provide summary of the supplies, facilities, and ground support needs during the Emergency Operations Centre (EOC) meetings - Obtain, maintain, and account for essential personnel, equipment, and supplies beyond those immediately accessible by the Operations Section - Provide incident telecommunication/information technology services and resources - Set up and maintaining incident facilities - Provide support transportation - Initiate the evacuation set up of the facilities

-11.5.1.1 Supply Unit Leader (Manager of Road Operations)
+11.5.1.1 Supply Unit Leader Manager of Road Operations

-The Supply Unit Leader is responsible for ordering, receiving, processing and storing all incident related resources.
+The Supply Unit Leader is responsible for ordering, receiving, processing, and storing all incident related resources.

-- Consider dividing ordering responsibilities by either discipline or by category equipment, personnel and supplies. - Ensure the unit staff observe the ordering system and chain of command for ordering. - Confirm process for coordinating contract related activities with the Procurement Unit Leader. - Confirm emergency purchase orders with the Finance section. - Understand and have recorded the amount of supplies and equipment on hand and enroute- (signs, barriers, PPE, vehicles). - Resource the orders from authorized incident staff, document and order. - Determine qualifying specification (category, kind, type, size, extra equipment, PPE, qualifications Etc.) - Determine the desired delivery time and location. - Person ordering and person to whom the resource should report or be delivered. - Obtain estimated price for resources which expect reimbursement.
+- Consider dividing ordering responsibilities by either discipline or by category (i.e., equipment, personnel and supplies) - Ensure the unit staff observe the ordering system and chain of command for ordering - Confirm process for coordinating contract related activities with the Procurement Unit Leader - Confirm emergency purchase orders with the Finance section - Understand and have record of the amount of supplies and equipment on hand and enroute (i.e., signs, barriers, PPE, vehicles) - Resource the orders from authorized incident staff, document and order - Determine qualifying specification (category, kind, type, size, extra equipment, PPE, qualifications etc.) - Determine the desired delivery time and location - Person ordering and person to whom the resource should report or be delivered - Obtain estimated price for resources which expect reimbursement

-- Coordinate the delivery of rented equipment to Ground Support Unit for inspection before use. - Work with Facilities Unit Leader to identify and activateappropriate facilities for use in storage, receiving and distribution of supplies. - Obtain resource name, number, identifier etc. along with the estimated Times of Arrival. - Bring attention to the Logistics Support Chief should there be outstanding orders, updates on current activities and unusual circumstances.
+- Coordinate the delivery of rented equipment to Ground Support Unit for inspection before use - Work with Facilities Unit Leader to identify and activate appropriate facilities for use in storage, receiving, and distribution of supplies - Obtain resource name, number, identifier etc. along with the estimated times of arrival - Bring attention to the Logistics Support Chief should there be outstanding orders, updates on current activities, and unusual circumstances

-11.5.1.2 Facilities Unit Leader (Manager of Facilities, Parks & Cemeteries)
+11.5.1.2 Facilities Unit Leader Manager of Facilities, Parks & Cemeteries

-The Facilities Unit Leader is responsible for the set-up, maintenance and demobilization of all incident support facilities except in the staging areas onsite.
+The Facilities Unit Leader is responsible for the set-up, maintenance, and demobilization of all incident support facilities except in the staging areas onsite.
 The Facilities Unit will also work with the Specialist Unit to provide security to the facilities should the need arise.
 The Facility Unit Leader is also responsible for:

-- Assessing the readiness of the facilities for evacuation purposes in the need arises.
+- Assessing the readiness of the facilities for evacuation purposes if the need arises

-- Organize the facility should the Supply Unit require an area to house their supplies and distribution.
+- Organize the facility should the Supply Unit require an area to house their supplies and distribution

-- Prepare the specific facilities and ensure the readiness of the :
+- Prepare the specific facilities and ensure the readiness of the:

 - Sanitation

 - Sleeping area

 - Feeding area

 - Supply area

 - Medical support

 - Communication (IT needs)

-- Security Needs
+- o Security Needs

-- o Lighting
+- Lighting

-- o Signage
+- Signage

 - Equipment/food storage

-- Work with outside agencies to provide the necessities including but not limited to Canadian Red Cross, Salvation Army and St. Johns Ambulance.
+- Work with outside agencies to provide the necessities, including but not limited to Canadian Red Cross, Salvation Army, and St. Johns Ambulance

-- Assess the ability for parking at all facilities and report to the Logistic Support Head.
+- Assess the ability for parking at all facilities and report to the Logistic Support Head

-- Provide when needed the facilities layouts and available space to be utilized.
+- Provide, when needed, the facilities layouts and available space tobe utilized

-11.5.1.3 Ground Support Unit Leader (Manager of Fleet Operations)
+11.5.1.3 Ground Support Unit Leader Manager of Fleet Operations

-The Ground Support Unit Leader is primarily responsible for the maintenance, service and fueling of all mobile equipment and vehicles.
-The Ground Support Unit also has responsibilities for the ground transportation of personnel, supplies, equipment and incident traffic plan.
+The Ground Support Unit Leader is primarily responsible for the maintenance, service, and fueling of all mobile equipment and vehicles.
+The Ground Support Unit also has responsibilities for the ground transportation of personnel, supplies, equipment, and incident traffic plan.